tonyrobinet/fungal_diversity_in_soil/README.md

 %%%

-Any inquiries, send me an email : tony.robinet@mnhn.fr
+Any inquiries?
+Send me an email ! tony.robinet@mnhn.fr